Blinken shuttles from the West Bank to Iraq trying to contain the fallout from the Israel-Hamas war

-RAMALLAH, West Bank — (AP) — U.S. Secretary of State Antony Blinken brought his diplomatic push on the Israel-Hamas war to the occupied West Bank on Sunday, meeting with Palestinian President Mahmoud Abbas as part of an intensifying Biden administration drive to reduce the suffering of Gaza's civilians under Israeli bombardment and to start to sketch out a post-conflict scenario for the territory.
+RAMALLAH, West Bank — (AP) — U.S. Secretary of State Antony Blinken took his diplomatic push on the Israel-Hamas war to the occupied West Bank on Sunday, trying to assure Palestinian President Mahmoud Abbas that the Biden administration was intensifying efforts to ease the plight of Gaza's civilians and insisting that Palestinians must have a main say in whatever comes next for the territory after the conflict.

-President Joe Biden's top envoy traveled through the West Bank city of Ramallah in an armored motorcade and under tight security.
-It was the third day of shuttle diplomacy aimed at trying to limit the destabilizing regional fallout from the war and overcome what has been the Israeli government's refusal to consider intermittent pauses in its attack on Hamas long enough to rush vital aid to Gaza's civilians.
+President Joe Biden's top diplomat traveled through the West Bank city of Ramallah in an armored motorcade and under tight security.
+It was his third day of shuttle diplomacy aimed at trying to limit the destabilizing regional fallout from the war and overcome what has been Israeli Prime Minister Benjamin Netanyahu's refusal to consider a U.S. proposal for intermittent pauses in its attack on Hamas long enough to rush vital aid to Gaza's civilians.

+Netanyahu had pushed back Friday against the U.S. pressure to start implementing pauses in the fighting, saying there would be no temporary cease-fire until Hamas releases some 240 foreign hostages it is holding.

 The Biden administration, while remaining the strongest backer of Israel's military response to Hamas' attacks on Oct.
 7, is increasingly seeking to use its influence with Israel to try to temper the effect of Israel's weeks of complete siege and near round-the-clock air, ground and sea assaults in Gaza, home to 2.3 million civilians.